-NMVOC emission factor (51 g NMVOC kg-1 treated waste) is from international scientific literature too (Finn and Spencer, 1997).
+NMVOC emission factor (51g NMVOC kg-1 treated waste) is from international scientific literature too (Finn and Spencer, 1997).

-As regard the sludge spreading, the total production of sludge from urban wastewater plants, as well as the total amount of sludge used in agriculture and some parameters such as N content, is communicated from 1995 by the Ministry for the Environment, Land and Sea from 1995 (MATTM, 2005; MATTM 2010) in the framework of the reporting commitments fixed by the European Sewage Sludge Directive (EC, 1986) transposed into the national Legislative Decree 27 January 1992, n.
-99. From 1990 to 1994 activity data and parameters were reconstructed, as reported in detail in the Chapter 8 of the National Inventory Report on the Italian greenhouse gas inventory (ISPRA, 2011 [b]).
+Concerning the sludge spreading, the total production of sludge from urban wastewater plants, as well as the total amount of sludge used in agriculture and some parameters such as N content, is communicated from 1995 by the Ministry for the Environment, Land and Sea from 1995 (MATTM, 2005; MATTM 2010) in the framework of the reporting commitments fixed by the European Sewage Sludge Directive (EC, 1986) transposed into the national Legislative Decree 27 January 1992, n.
+99. From 1990 to 1994 activity data and parameters were reconstructed, as reported in detail in the Chapter 8 of the National Inventory Report on the Italian greenhouse gas inventory (ISPRA, 2012 [b]).

 The amount of sewage N applied was calculated using the amount of sewage sludge (expressed in t dry matter) and the N content of sludge.
-It is assumed that the dry matter contained in sludge at national level is 25% of total sludge.
+The dry matter contained in sludge at national level is assumed to be 25% of total sludge.